MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ## Closing thoughts

-You should now be prepared to use Postman to send Platform API requests to Genesys Cloud, using any of the Authorization Grant flows we have configured in this blog (Client Credentials, Implicit, PKCE).
+You should now be ready to use Postman to send Platform API requests to Genesys Cloud using any of the Authorization Grant flows covered in this blog (Client Credentials, Implicit, PKCE).

 Have fun!!!